 The browns are continued into the next stanza where Browning depicts the dog’s eyes and how she acts when Browning pets her.
 In these lines, a reader should take note of the repetition of words ending in “ing”.
 These include “stroking,” “Kindling,” “growing,” and “curvetting”.
 The latter is used to describe an animal jumping on its hind legs.

 The dog is full of energy, Browning says.
 She bounces and jumps every once in a while “Full of prank”.
 These are qualities that Browning appreciates and perhaps envies.

 Leap ! thy broad tail waves a light ;

 Canopied in fringes.

 Flicker strangely, fair and fine,

 Down their golden inches

-The poet makes use of a technique known as anaphora in the fifth stanza of the poem.
+The poet makes use of a technique known as anaphora in the fifth stanza of ‘To Flush, My Dog’.
 It occurs when the same word or words are used at the beginning, or near the beginning, of multiple lines.
-In this case, “Leap! thy…” is used in lines one and two of the fifth stanza and then “Leap” appears at the beginning of the fourth line.
-There are also an example of alliteration in this stanza, with “fair and fine”.
+In this case, “Leap! thy…” is used in lines one and two of the fifth stanza, and then “Leap” appears at the beginning of the fourth line.
+There is also an example of alliteration in this stanza, with “fair and fine”.

 Yet, my pretty sportive friend,

 Little is ‘t to such an end